 Pilonidal cysts and sinuses are both parts of the broader term pilonidal disease.

 In this article, we detail the causes and symptoms of pilonidal cysts and explain what a person can do to treat and prevent them.

 Pilonidal cysts are the result of an infection.
 What these cysts look like and the other symptoms that accompany them can differ among individuals.

 Common symptoms of pilonidal cysts include:

 At present, the exact reason why pilonidal cysts develop is unclear.

-Another possible cause is that a pilonidal cyst is the result of force or friction applied to the area.
+Another possible cause of a pilonidal cyst is the result of applying force or friction to the area.

-Diagnosis of a pilonidal cyst can be made by a doctor through a physical exam and by asking questions of the person.
-These questions may include the following:
+A doctor can diagnose a pilonidal cyst by carrying out a physical exam and asking the person questions.
+These questions may include:

 - Has this problem happened before?

 - Have you had a fever?